What is Wine Exactly?

 There are thousands of different varieties within the Vitis vinifera species–the most common is Cabernet Sauvignon.

 The Origin of the term “Vintage”

-Wine grapes take an entire season to ripen and thus, wine is produced just once a year.
-This is where the term vintage comes from: “Vint” stands for “Winemaking” and “age” implies the year it was made.
+Wine grapes take an entire season to ripen, and thus, wine is produced just once a year.
+Hence, the origin of the term vintage.
+Vint stands for “Winemaking” and Age for the year it was made.

-So, when you see a vintage year listed on the label, that’s the year the grapes were picked and made into wine.
-The harvest season in the northern hemisphere (Europe, US) is from August–September and the harvest season in the southern hemisphere (Argentina, Australia) is from February–April.
+When you see a vintage year listed on the label, that’s the year the grapes were picked and made into wine.
+The harvest season in the northern hemisphere (Europe, US) is from August–September, and the harvest season in the southern hemisphere (Argentina, Australia) is from February–April.